khushali6/Movie-Mania/README.md

 1. Knowledge-based<br/>
 2. Content-based<br/>
 3. Collaborative Based<br/>
-These Recommender systems is built using Pandas operations and by fitting KNN, SVD & deep learning models which use NLP techniques and NN architecture to suggest movies for the users based on similar users and for queries specific to genre, user, movie, rating, popularity.<br/>
+Recommender system is built using Pandas operations and by fitting KNN, SVD & deep learning models which use NLP techniques and NN architecture to suggest movies for the users based on similar users and for queries specific to genre, user, movie, rating, popularity.<br/>

 ## Installation<br/>
 Python and Django need to be installed and other libraries<br/>